purple4reina/sample-apps/security_spec_testing/README.md

   `WebTransaction.__init__`.
-+ `notice_error` aka `record_exception`: When in high security mode, I see that if you use `record_exception` we ignore any `params` passed in and we do not send the test of the error message.
++ `notice_error` aka `record_exception`: When in high security mode, I see that if you use `record_exception` we ignore any `params` passed in and we do not send the text of the error message.
 However, I did find a vulnerability where you can manually set `transaction.settings.high_security = False` then we do in fact pass up the params!
 Filed a [Jira Ticket](https://newrelic.atlassian.net/browse/PYTHON-2596) for that.